 Reykjavik Tourist Attractions and Historical Sites

 As Iceland’s main city, Reykjavik is home to many popular tourist attractions and beautiful historical sites.
+And it's also quite a romantic place.
 From the harbor to the concert hall, the compelling mix of architecture in Reykjavik is sure to capture your attention.
 Here are a few of our favorite places.

 No trip to Reykjavik is complete without a visit to the famous Hallgrimskrirkja church.
 This imposing building towers above its neighbors, dominating the skyline of downtown Reykjavik.
 As Iceland’s main church, the unique architecture of Hallgrimskirirkja church is inspired by modernist aesthetics and the geological structure of Iceland itself.